 My favorite collection ever has to of been my grandmother’s.
 She had the most amazing collection of decorative spoons, I loved to pour over them after school.
 I’d go through the boxes, laying them out in rows along her big floral quilt.
 I could spend hours arranging them by size, categorizing them by style or age, or just pull out my favorites.
 I loved the ones with moving parts – the beauty and craftsmanship of the little miniatures, but my absolute favorite was the tiny version of the Big Pineapple.
 What is cooler than a teeny pineapple on a teeny spoon?

 If time, space and opportunity were no object, I’d love to collect Blythe dolls, or nesting dolls, or brooches, and maybe one day I will.
 Perhaps in another life if I had a daughter, rather than sons, I might have collected them for, and with her.
 Maybe as my boys get older we will find, or develop a shared obsession, or one day I might be blessed with a grand-daughter who will pour over my trinkets with me.

-purchase ampicillin This post was written as part of a blogging challenge devised by the brilliant Polka Dots & Frocks for the Blog With Pip alumni.
+cheap beer lyrics This post was written as part of a blogging challenge devised by the brilliant Polka Dots & Frocks for the Blog With Pip alumni.
 This cue “Things I collect” is hosted by Leaf and Petal blog.
 To read the other amazing entries, visit here.